Sun cross: Politics

 The Sassanian Empire in Persia used a similar solar cross on their banner, called the Derafsh Kaviani symbol.
 The Norwegian fascist party Nasjonal Samling used a golden sun cross on a red background as an official symbol from 1933 to 1945.
 The cross with the circle was associated with Olaf II of Norway, patron saint of Norway, and the colors were the coat of arms of Norway.
 The Paneuropean Union, a European unification movement, uses this symbol as central element of its flag.

 A square cross interlocking with or surrounded by a circle is one of the most popular symbols used by individuals and organisations to represent white nationalism, white supremacy, Neo-Nazism, and white pride.
 In its Celtic cross form, it is used as the logo for white nationalist website Stormfront.
 This stems from the use of a circled cross by Norwegian Nazis during World War II.
-In New Zealand, the Odin's cross was one of the symbols used by on Brenton Tarrant in the Christchurch mosque shootings.
+In New Zealand, the Odin's cross was one of the symbols used by Brenton Tarrant in the Christchurch mosque shootings.

 In Germany, a "stylized" circled cross was adopted by a prohibited political party (VSBD/PdA), leading to a ban of the symbol if used within a context of promoting racism (see Strafgesetzbuch section 86a).
 Although there were doubts on the constitutionality of the ban, it was upheld in a decision of the supreme court.
-In Italy, there is a similar ban based on Legge Mancino (the "Mancino Law", from the Minister of Interior who enacted the law), although there are some examples of the use of the circled cross as a Roman Catholic symbol in Northern Italy.
+In Italy, there is a similar ban based on Legge Mancino (the "Mancino Law", from the Minister of Interior who enacted the law).